 At Brooks Bell, our sample size calculations are grounded in what’s called a power analysis.

-A power analysis optimizes the duration of any test so that we can balance false positive errors (tests finding results that aren’t real), false negative errors (tests failing to finding results that are real), and test efficiency (running the test long enough without wasting traffic).
+A power analysis optimizes the duration of any test so that we can balance false positive errors (tests finding results that aren’t real), false-negative errors (tests failing to find results that are real), and test efficiency (running the test long enough without wasting traffic).

 We determine an estimated duration for the test before its launch, taking the testing environment and risk tolerance into consideration.
 While there are other, fluid methods like sequential testing, a nice byproduct of our methodology is that it facilitates a good testing cadence for our clients and helps with test prioritization.

 There are several components of the calculation, and it’s important to understand the working relationship between each component and the resulting test duration.

 The components of our sample size calculation are: